robkelle/git-snow-sync/README.md

 # Github ServiceNow Sync

 Optimize your ServiceNow experience by using git-sync a tool that enables you to run scheduled backups of your in progress update sets.
-This tool creates a scheduled job and UI Action button displayed in your update set table.
-The only thing required is that you configure your Github information.
+This tool runs as a scheduled job.
+The only requirement is that you create a new scheduled job and add your Github information.
 A detailed setup is provided below under the deployment section.

 ## Getting Started